Vandana08Prajapati/Vandana08Prajapati/README.md

 #                            Hi, 👋  I’m Vandana Prajapati 😊
 #### A passionate data enthusiast love to work with data 📊.
-Love being a data detective to explore raw data to get helpful insights 📈 📊
+Love being a data detective to explore raw data to get helpful insights 📈
 - 👀 I’m interested in Data Data & Data
 - 🌱 I’m currently learning SQL and PowerBI
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  **vandanaprajapati15.vp@gmail.com**
 -